MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 This document first describes the SVCB RR as a general-purpose resource record that can be applied directly and efficiently to a wide range of services.
-As HTTPS is a primary use-case and has special requirements, the HTTPSSVC RR is also defined within this document as a special case of SVCB.
-Services wishing to avoid the need for an {{?Attrleaf}} label with SVCB may follow the pattern of HTTPSSVC and assign their own SVCB-compatible RR types.
+The HTTPSSVC RR is then defined as a special case of SVCB that improves efficiency with wildcard domains, which are common in HTTPS, by avoiding the need for an {{?Attrleaf}} label.
+Protocols with similar needs may follow the pattern of HTTPSSVC and assign their own SVCB-compatible RR types.

 All behaviors described as applying to the SVCB RR also apply